Important Notes

 • Valid Certificate of Insurance.

-• If you have not already paid, you must bring the correct fee with you.
+• If you have not already paid, you must bring the correct fee.
 (See details of the fees here.)

 • A safety helmet in good condition conforming to current regulations, your helmet MUST have eye protection such as a visor or goggles which is a proper fit for you.
 We do not recommend using a second-hand or used helmet.